whitmo/elasticsearch/README.md

 ## Downloading ElasticSearch

-By default, the charm will download (and check) the elasticsearch debian package during install but you can also include the package at files/elasticsearch-0.90.7.deb and it will not need to be downloaded during install.
+By default, the charm will download (and check) the elasticsearch debian package during the install hook but this is not ideal in production environments (you don't want the deploy to fail because a third-party site is down).
+For this reason, the charm provides two other methods for installing elasticsearch:

+First, you can ensure the versioned deb package as available at files/elasticsearch-0.90.7.deb as part of your build step, and it will not need to be downloaded during install.
 To make that easier, you can download the default version into

-    make charm-payload
+    make pre-download-deb

-## TODO
- * Add other ElasticSearch config options as needed.
+The other alternative is to ensure a relevant debian package is available in an archive that you've configured via the execd_preinstall in the install hook., and set the archive-package-name config option.
+This will ensure that no download is attempted other than from your archive.